 b.
 Other Leaves Leaves for purposes other than maternity may be granted by the District Attorney for up to one year when such leave is in the best interest of the County.
 Among the factors the District Attorney will consider in deciding whether or not to grant a leave of absence without pay are the following: Whether the interests of the County and the District Attorney's Office would be served by granting the request.
 Whether any staffing inconvenience would result by granting the request.
 Whether other employee vacation conflicts would result from granting the request.
 The quality of the employee's service and the value of the employee to this department and the County.
 The need and purpose of the request.
 The extent of the requested leave.
 Whether the request is intended to merely augment vacation time.
 Whether the employee has had a leave of absence without pay and, if so, how recently.
-When a leave is granted for medical reasons, the employee will normally be required to exhaust accrued sick and/or annual leave before leave without pay begins.
-When a non-medical leave is granted, exhaustion of accrued annual leave and/or vacation time will normally be required.
+When a leave is granted for medical reasons, the employee will normally be required to exhaust accrued sick and/or annual leave before leave and/or vacation time will normally be required.